NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Southeast Asia's most laid-back expat haven — dollar-based economy, ultra-low cost of living, easy long-term visas, and a welcoming culture that makes settling in effortless Dollar-Based Economy, Ultra-Low Cost of Living, Easiest Long-Term Visa in Asia are among the top reasons expats choose Cambodia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Cambodia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Cambodia — straight to your inbox.